chadev/chadev.github.io/coc-requirements.md

   * religion (or lack thereof).
 * A way to contact the group organizer if a violation occurs.
 The contact information, at a minimum, should include an e-mail address and phone number.
 * A clear path for resolving violations of the anti-harassment policy.
 The path should include a warning or expulsion from the group.

+Contact any of the owners on this repo for help complying with these requirements, also see http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy for a great template, as well as guidelines for your CoC.